Kunle Dada-Luke

-Olakunle Olumide Dada-Luke (born January 12, 2000) is a Canadian professional soccer player who plays as a full-back for Vancouver FC in the Canadian Premier League.
+Olakunle Olumide Dada-Luke (born January 12, 2000) is a Canadian professional soccer player who plays as a full-back.

 Early life

 Dada-Luke began playing youth soccer with West Toronto SC at age of three.
 After ten years with West Toronto, he joined the Toronto FC Academy in 2013.
-On March 15, 2017, he scored in a 1-1 draw at the Viareggio Cup against the Juventus academy team.
+On March 15, 2017, he scored in a 1–1 draw at the Viareggio Cup against the Juventus academy team.

 Club career

 From 2016 to 2018, he played with Toronto FC III in League1 Ontario.
 In 2018, he was named co-Young Player of the Year and was named to the league 2nd all-star team.

 In 2018, he began playing for Toronto FC II in the USL, making five total appearances.

 In July 2019, Dada-Luke joined Danish club FC Helsingør on a three-year contract after a successful trial.
 While at Helsingør, he converted from playing winger to becoming a defender at right-back.
 On January 14, 2020, they announced he had left the club, after not making any appearances.